PawelMarchel01/AI-core-algorithms/README.md

 # 🤖 AI Core Algorithms

 This repository is dedicated to implementing core Artificial Intelligence algorithms from scratch.
-It is designed for educational purposes and experimentation with various AI-based approaches to optimization and search problems.
+It is designed for educational purposes and experimentation with various AI-based approaches.

 ---